Smartphone Battery Health Calculator

 • Charge Cycles – An approximate count of how many full 0–100% battery cycles your phone has gone through.

-• Age (months) – How long it has been since the battery was first used (or since you bought the phone, if the battery has never been replaced).
+• Age (months) – How long it has been since the battery was first used, or since the battery was last replaced.

 • Average Temp (°C) – A typical temperature the phone experiences during regular use and charging, in degrees Celsius.